ittykeys/swiftsites.fyi/README.md

  ## Because the modern web is bloated and slow

- Site dedicated to de-bloating the web and collecting good and bad examples
+ Site dedicated to de-bloating the web by ranting and collecting good/bad examples.

  ## License